-The end of the tax year is nearly here.
+Every April, the tax year comes to a close.
 For savers, it is an important time, as people assess their contributions for the year and make sure they aren’t missing out on any tax allowances.
-Whether you have existing investments or are planning to open accounts before the next tax year begins, now is the time to maximise your tax-efficient savings.
+As 2021 approaches, it might be time to start assessing your investments ahead of time – whether you have existing investments or are planning to open accounts before the next tax year begins, now is the time to maximise your tax-efficient savings.

 The yearly limit for pension contributions is set at £40,000, or 100% of your yearly income (whichever is lower).
 Any contributions made over this limit will not receive any tax relief.
 This is double the limit for ISA contributions and there are other mechanisms that allow people to grow their pension pot as effectively as possible.